Discovering and applying new and innovative economic development tools, models, policies, and programs

 Dr. Louise A. Jezierski is an Associate Professor of Social Relations at James Madison College, Michigan State University.
 Her research includes revitalization of declining cities, especially the cities of Detroit, Pittsburgh, and Cleveland, local and regional economic and community development, race relations and social inequality.
 Some recent projects include community building in Lansing, MI, “Race/Socioeconomic Area Characteristics & Cancer – Detroit” funded by the National Cancer Institute, The Effect of State Legislation on Sub-Prime Lending, Michigan’s Latino Communities, and funding from US Department of Housing and Urban Development and the National Hispanic Housing Council for a study on Hispanic housing access in El Paso Texas.
 She received her BA at Boston University in Sociology and Geography and her MA and PhD in Sociology at the University of California, Berkeley.

-Sejuti Das Gupta completed her doctoral studies from School of Oriental and African Studies, University of London.
+Dr. Sejuti Das Gupta completed her doctoral studies from School of Oriental and African Studies, University of London.
 She received the Felix scholarship to conduct her doctoral research.
-Her book has been published by Cambridge University Press in 2019, Class, Politics, and Agrarian Policies in Post-liberalization India.
+Her book has been published by Cambridge University Press in 2019, Class, Politics, and Agrarian Policies in Post-liberalisation India.
 Her areas of interest are capitalism, colonialism, agrarian political economy, public policy, class-caste and state-society interactions.
 Trained in Political Science, she shifted to Development studies to do interdisciplinary research.
-Her core interest is to contribute towards combining theory and practice for a better understanding of social science.
+Her core interest is to contribute towards combining theory and practice for a better understanding in social science.
 Right after PhD, she joined Tata Institute of Social Sciences, India, as an Assistant Professor She has worked in the development sector in India.
-She completed her master's and M. Phil from Jawaharlal Nehru University.
+She completed her Masters and M. Phil from Jawaharlal Nehru University.